 Third party software and related materials: Consultant will not incorporate any invention, discovery, idea, original works of authorship, development, improvements, trade secret, concept, or other proprietary information or intellectual property right owned by any third party into any Invention without IIPL’s prior written permission.

-Maintenance of Records: ISP agrees to keep and maintain adequate, current, accurate, and authentic written records of all Inventions made by ISP (solely or jointly with others) during the termthis Agreement, and for a period of three (3) years thereafter.
+Maintenance of Records: ISP agrees to keep and maintain adequate, current, accurate, and authentic written records of all Inventions made by ISP (solely or jointly with others) during the term provided such Records are part of deliverables as per an issued WO / this Agreement, and for a period of three (3) years thereafter.
 The records will be in the form of notes, sketches, drawings, electronic files, reports, or any other format that is customary in the industry and/or otherwise specified by IIPL.
 Such records are and remain the sole property of IIPL at all times and upon IIPL’s request, ISP shall deliver (or cause to be delivered) the same.

 Further Assurances: ISP agrees to assist IIPL, or its designee, at IIPL’s expense, in every proper way to secure IIPL’s rights in Inventions in any and all countries, including the disclosure to IIPL of all pertinent information and data with respect thereto, the execution of all applications, specifications, oaths, assignments and all other instruments that IIPL may deem necessary in order to apply for, register, obtain, maintain, defend, and enforce such rights, and in order to deliver, assign and convey to IIPL, its successors, assigns and nominees the sole and exclusive right, title, and interest in and to all Inventions and testifying in a suit or other proceeding relating to such Inventions.
 ISP further agrees that ISP’s obligations under this Section 4.E shall continue after the termination of this Agreement.

-Attorney-in-Fact: ISP agrees that, if IIPL is unable because of ISP’s unavailability, dissolution, mental or physical incapacity, or for any other reason, to secure ISP’s signature with respect to any Inventions, including, without limitation, for the purpose of applying for or pursuing any application for any United States or foreign patents or mask work or copyright registrations covering the Inventions assigned to IIPL in Section 6.A, then ISP hereby irrevocably designates and appoints IIPL and its duly authorized officers and agents as ISP’s agent and attorney-in-fact, to act for and on ISP’s behalf to execute and file any papers and oaths and to do all other lawfully permitted acts with respect to such Inventions to further the prosecution and issuance of patents, copyright and mask work registrations with the same legal force and effect as if executed by ISP.
+Attorney-in-Fact: ISP agrees that, if IIPL is unable because of ISP’s unavailability, dissolution, mental or physical incapacity, or for any other reason, to secure ISP’s signature with respect to any Inventions, including, without limitation, for the purpose of applying for or pursuing any application for any United States or foreign patents or mask work or copyright registrations covering the Inventions assigned to IIPL in Section 6.A, then ISP hereby irrevocably designates and appoints IIPL and its duly authorized officers and agents as ISP’s agent and attorney-in-fact, to act for and on ISP’s behalf to execute and file any papers and oaths and to do all other lawfully permitted acts with respect to such Inventions to further the prosecution and issuance of patents, copyright and mask work registrations with the same legal force and effect as if executed by ISP, permissions (in advance) for such action shall not be unreasonably withheld by ISP.
 This power of attorney shall be deemed coupled with an interest, and shall be irrevocable.

 General Warranty